github-technology-partners/codespaces-templates/README.md

 <BR>
  <BR>

-Please note that these templates are created by GitHub Technology Partners (not by GitHub).
+Please note that these templates are created by GitHub Technology Partners or GitHub (for Technology Partner templates, note that GitHub does not own or create them)

 <BR>
  <BR>